The Academy’s Diversity and Inclusion Commitment

 Authority and delegations

-Progress on the implementation of the strategic initiatives of this policy will be reported quarterly to the Academy Board by the Diversity and Inclusion Committee.
+It is the responsibility of the Board of Directors, Vice President Diversity and the Chief Executive Officer (CEO) to ensure the implementation of this policy.
+Progress on the implementation of the strategic initiatives of this policy will be reported quarterly to the Board by the Diversity and Inclusion Committee.
+This Policy will be reviewed no later than every two years by the Diversity and Inclusion Committee.

-This policy will be implemented by the Diversity and Inclusion Action Plan 2018-2019.
+This policy will be implemented by the Diversity and Inclusion Action Plan 2020-2022.

 MORE >> Read more our commitment to diversity and inclusion on our Programs and Awards page